 [Watch] What gave Laura the confidence to start her own home-based business?

 Laura used to work in finance and accounting for a large, global company.
-She started her home-based travel business part time.
+She learned how to become a travel agent and started her home-based travel business part time.
 See why she decided to go all in.

 Before starting a home-based business, it’s important to understand the amount of work it will require to run it and determine if you are ready to make that level of commitment.
 You may love to knit, but are you prepared to run an e-commerce website, process orders, answer emails, and keep up with demand?